jschementi/jschementi.github.io/_posts/2014-07-17-splitting-up-a-git-repo.md

 # Empty commits

-If for some reason you have empty commits (maybe you forgot a `--ignore-unmatch` ?), you can remove them with a special `commit-filter`:
+If for some reason you have empty commits (maybe you forgot a `--ignore-unmatch` ?), you can remove them with a special `--commit-filter`:

     git filter-branch --commit-filter 'git_commit_non_empty_tree "$@"' HEAD